 In the Early Years Foundation Stage (EYFS) we promote a love of reading by sharing stories on a daily basis.
 We are committed to doing this all through your child’s journey through the school.
 In the EYFS, children are encouraged to re-tell familiar stories, rhymes and songs using props, actions and role-play.
 We develop phonetical awareness using ‘letters and sounds ‘

 In Y1& Y2, children continue to learn phonics systematically through ‘letters and sounds’.
+Teachers supplement this scheme with commercial schemes such as ‘Jolly phonics’ which includes the Jolly phonics music scheme which links sounds to songs and rhymes as part of our approach to teaching music in the early years.
 Guided reading is used to ensure that all children have a daily reading focus with an adult to teach & support them to develop their fluency and comprehension.

 In years 3 to 6, we use a range of approaches including whole class reading and targeted guided reading to enable all children to make progress.
 Children are introduced to rich and challenging texts.
 Children complete a range of tasks based on their class text.
 These tasks focus on specific reading skills such as predicting, inferring characters feelings or retrieving information using evidence from the text.
 Teachers choose high quality texts that will enable children to develop their reading skills and encourage reading for pleasure.
 Where possible, teachers choose texts that relate to class topics.